Carms-dev/gegi-law-gatsby-netlify/content/cases/km-v-sunnybrook-health-sciences-centre.md

 ---
 isCornerstone: false
-caseName: KM v Sunnybrook Health Sciences Centre
+caseName: KM v.
+Sunnybrook Health Sciences Centre
 citation: 2012 HRTO 1505
 description: The applicant submitted a request to be anonymized in future proceedings.
 The OHRT granted their request.